+Appellate expertise is crucial during litigation.
 Although most lawsuits are resolved at the trial court level, many proceed to judgment and then appeal.
-In addition, our clients sometimes file petitions for extraordinary writs in the appellate courts to challenge orders that are not immediately appealable while the case is still pending in the trial court.
-Some cases proceed to a second level of review at the Supreme Court level.
-Therefore, appellate expertise is crucial during litigation.
-The stakes are high.
-When an appellate court publishes a decision, it sets a precedent.
-It makes law for litigants, lawyers and trial court judges.
+In addition, while a case is still pending in the trial court, it may be necessary to file petitions for extraordinary relief in the appellate courts to challenge orders that are not immediately appealable.
+Moreover, some cases proceed to a second level of review at the Supreme Court.
+The stakes are high in appeals because when an appellate court publishes a decision, it sets precedent.
+Appellate courts make law for litigants, lawyers, and trial court judges.
 An appellate decision also becomes “law of the case,” governing further proceedings between the litigants.

-Appellate advocacy is a specialty.
-It requires special skills in areas such as writing effective briefs, analyzing and framing the factual and legal issues in light of the appellate standard of review, legal research, and presentation of oral argument.
-Appellate specialists handle a wide variety of civil appeals and writ proceedings in many areas of the law important to our clients such as class action and mass tort, commercial litigation, construction, elder law, employment, healthcare, insurance coverage and bad faith, products liability, intellectual property, toxic torts/environmental litigation, and many others.
+Lewis Brisbois’ national appellate attorneys have honed, over several decades, the specialized skills that this area of law requires, including evaluating trial records, writing effective briefs, analyzing and framing factual and legal issues in light of the appellate standard of review, conducting legal research, and presenting oral argument.
+These lawyers regularly handle a wide variety of civil appeals and extraordinary relief proceedings across many areas of law, including: class action and mass tort, commercial litigation, construction, elder law, employment, healthcare, insurance coverage and bad faith, products liability, intellectual property, toxic torts/environmental litigation, and many others.

 Litigation Advice & Support